 These aims cause damage to the grass, even so deep that it can scare some players.
 These divots are called "fat divots" and are generally called "fat shots" in golf jargon.

-How to Avoid Fat Shots?
+How to Stop Hitting Fat Golf Shots?

-It is good to remember that fat shots are not reduced from one day to the next.
+It is good to remember that fat golf shots are not reduced from one day to the next.
 Even any change in your swing will take 21 days of practice for your body to retain.
 The important thing is to practice as much of the time as possible to reduce your frequency.

-What are the Causes of Fat Shots?
+What are the Causes of Fat Golf Shots?

 Several reasons can lead us to hit a fat shot.
-For now, one of the leading causes is having the ball very early in the stance.
+For now, one of the leading causes is having the golf ball very early in the stance.
 If this is the case, the best solution is to put the ball more towards the centre of your legs, inclining the club's shaft so that the impact will be earlier and better.

 Another cause of your fat shots can be in the swing.
 Many players swing very steeply, and that tends to have poor results.
 Among the best exercises to correct this error is to hit the ball without making a divot.
 That is, hit it cleanly.
 It seems like a no-brainer, but it's about realising that this will be the way to swing through the ball.
 You can also solve the problem by concentrating on keeping your shoulders level and turning from the backswing, during the follow-through, and finally before reaching the finish.